-Welcome to the Derby City Chapter of Jack and Jill of America, Inc.
+Jack and Jill of America, Inc. - Derby City Chapter

-Jack and Jill of America, Incorporated is a membership organization of mothers with children ages 2 – 19, dedicated to nurturing future African-American leaders by strengthening children through leadership and development, volunteer services, philanthropic giving and civic duty.
-We believe every child, with proper guidance and opportunity can be a leader.
+Jack and Jill of America, Inc., is a membership organization of mothers with children ages 2 – 19, dedicated to nurturing future African American leaders by strengthening children through leadership development, volunteer service, philanthropic giving and civic duty.